tielyrr/Fujita-Lab--Project/README.md

 # Analysis
 ### General Process
-- Data was matched to its relatives with the established MySQL relationships, basic joins, and subqueries.
-Sub-sequences were cut from the main chromosome sequence with the coordinates given in or calculated from the GFF.
+- Data is matched to its relatives with the established MySQL relationships, basic joins, and subqueries.
+Sub-sequences are 'cut' from the main chromosome sequence with the coordinates given in or calculated from the GFF.
-- Stored procedures for various desired analyses: assignined variables, created temporary tables, and used loops to calculate GC content (Number of 'G' and 'C' per sequence  divided by the length of the sequence minus any 'N' content, which is 'unknown').
+- Stored procedures for various desired analyses assign variables, create temporary tables, and use loops to calculate GC content (Number of 'G' and 'C' per sequence  divided by the length of the sequence minus any 'N' content, which is 'unknown').
-- Data was taken from temporary tables and queries and converted to Pandas dataframes for further analysis and visualization.
+- Data is taken from temporary tables and queries and converted to Pandas dataframes for further analysis and visualization.

 ### Vizualization
 This set of boxplots represents GC content for the intergenic sequences of the most variable and least variable genomes, respectively.
 Variability was determined by the average standard deviation for GC content per 100kb window (window_variation.py).